nvpmai/node_social_authenticator/README.md

 ## Social Feed

-This is a aggregated Social Feed app for consuming Twitter and Facebook in a single timeline.
+This is a aggregated Social Feed app for consuming Twitter

-Time spent: `<Number of hours spent>`
+Time spent: 25 hours

 ### Features